Lecturer; Vernetta Walker & Associates Consulting, Inc

-Prior to founding Walker and Associates, Vernetta served as chief governance officer and vice president of programs for BoardSource, associate general counsel for the Maryland Association of Nonprofit Organizations.
-She was foundation advocacy counsel for the Alliance for Justice, and director of the Administration of Justice Grants Program for the Florida Bar Foundation.
+Prior to founding Walker and Associates, Vernetta served as chief governance officer and vice president of programs for BoardSource, associate general counsel and director of consulting for the Maryland Association of Nonprofit Organizations, foundation advocacy counsel for the Alliance for Justice, and director of the Administration of Justice Grants for the Florida Bar Foundation.
 She also practiced law for several years in Orlando, Florida.

 - J.D., Washington University in St. Louis